 The single-channel page display contains a blue highlight box surrounding one of the QRS complexes, the "current" beat.
 The time-of-day at that beat is displayed in the time field in the upper left corner of the window.
-The displayed ECG can be adjusted in these ways:
+To move the highlight box to a different beat, click on the beat you want to view and the new beat will now have a blue box around it.